Derek Ingram Hill

-Canon Derek Ingram Hill (11 September 1912 – 20 October 2003) was an Anglican priest, notable as a pastor, administrator and historian, active mainly in the south-east of England and particularly in the city of Canterbury and its cathedral.
+Derek Ingram Hill (11 September 1912 – 20 October 2003) was an Anglican priest, notable as a pastor, administrator and historian, active mainly in the south-east of England and particularly in the city of Canterbury and its cathedral.

 Early life and education

 Derek Ingram Hill was born in Wimbledon, London but moved to Margate in 1916 for health reasons.
 At the age of 11, he was sent to The King's School, Canterbury, where he first formed a strong attachment to the cathedral and its pattern of worship and wrote a short guide to it.
 He then went to Trinity College, Oxford, to study modern history.
 At Trinity he developed a wider interest in the medieval churches of England.
 He visited every cathedral in the country by bicycle and wrote a study of the stained glass of Oxford.
 Moving to Wells Theological College to study for ordination, he again wrote a study of stained glass in local churches.